heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 request to something meaningful.
 The title of the issue you created earlier is a good candidate as it describes what you want to do.

-Opening the pull request will notify the maintainers of the repository that you want to merge your changes into the repository.
-They will be able to review your changes and to ask for changes if needed.
+Once the description is filled, click on the **Create pull request** button.

+Associate the pull request with the issue you created earlier.
+This will automatically close the issue once the pull request is merged, closing the loop.

+You might want to continue to work on the pull request.
+You can do so by pushing new commits to the branch.
+You can also add a comment to the pull request if you want to discuss something with the maintainers.

 > **Note**
 > If your pull request is not ready yet, you can mark it as a draft by clicking